 - A specific product

-Whitelisting allows you to make an exception for a specific order or customer email address.
-Situations your CX team may decide to offer an exception are:
+Allowlisting lets you make an exception for a specific order or customer email address.
+This feature allows you to override ineligibility within Loop and lets the customer make a return request through the portal normally.
+Examples on when your team may decide to offer exceptions are:

 - Final Sale products

 - Exchange Only products (Allowlist will allow for refunds to the original payment method)

 Customers, orders or products that previously added to the Blocklist

 - To create a listing, navigate to Loop Admin > Listings